 Alumni can cheer on the Colonels at several sporting events.
 Field hockey and men’s and women’s soccer will play home games.
 This year, swimming and diving alumni can suit up for a meet with current members.
 Alumni baseball players can enjoy a tailgate event at the Gary Wright Field.
 The traditional Homecoming football game will be against Rhodes.
 During the game, the Homecoming king, queen and court will be announced.

 Other don’t-miss events include the Kappa Alpha Theta Homecoming 5K, the Resident Assistant Reunion and Jurassic Park Reunion with emeritus professors.
 This year, Centre graduating classes ending in ‘2 and ‘7 will hold reunions.
-Find the complete list of reunions by class here.
-On Sunday, gather in the Phoenix Room at Keeneland for Centre Day at the Races.

 by Kerry Steinhofer